 - 1.1: Defining Marketing

 - 1.2: Who Does Marketing?

 - 1.3: Why Study Marketing?

 - 1.4: Themes and Organization of This Book

 - 1.5: Discussion Questions and Activities

-This page titled 1: What is Marketing? is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 1: What is Marketing? is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 1.1: Defining Marketing

 1. Define marketing and outline its components.